zankia/damas-core/API.md

 ## /api/create
 Creates a node wearing the specified keys.

 * @param {hash} keys - Hash of key:value pairs
 * @param {function} [callback] - Function taking the returned result as argument (_Javascript only_)
 * @returns {object|boolean} New node on success, false otherwise

-> in Javascript, if a callback function is specified the creation will be made asynchronously, or synchronously otherwise.

 ```python
 # Python